 Reflecting Davey's interests, the chapters on climate change and energy, and those on health and care, are among the most convincing.
-Climate change is "the biggest threat to human existence" and we "urgently need to limit temperature rises to 1.5°C or we will face irreversible change" - no worries about being divisive there.
+Climate change is "the biggest threat to human existence" and we "urgently need to limit temperature rises to 1.5°C or we will

+"It's hard to see how an issue like Brexit can ever stop being divisive" face irreversible change" - no worries about being divisive there.
 And these statements are accompanied by a series of strong policies, including: